HBoyd255/HBoyd255/README.md

 My name is Harry, I'm an engineer _(In training)_ who loves to build things.

-I use this platform for a lot of things, both big and small, spanning a wide range of contexts.
+I use this platform for many things, both big and small, spanning a wide range of contexts.
 From hobby projects, to academic projects, to documents I've written, to labs I've designed for the York Engineering Society, all of it lives on this GitHub.